24.05.2025, Polanica Zdrój, Poland

-Race Through Poland is a one-stage, self-supported, and long-distance bicycle race where the main objective for riders is to make their way from start to finish through the four control points located in the heart of Central and Eastern Europe mountain ranges.
+Race Through Poland is a one-stage, self-supported, long-distance bicycle race in which the main objective is for riders to make their way from start to finish through the four control points located in the heart of Central and Eastern European mountain ranges.

 DETAILS